jeromecoupe/webstoemp/src/blogposts/2020-01-16-teaching-eleventy.md

 ## Workshop course and sample website

-All things considered, the course went really well this year and students seemed to enjoy it and got a hang of it pretty quickly.
-I am quite happy with how it went.
+All things considered, I am really happy with how the course went this year.
+Students seemed to enjoy it and got the hang of it pretty quickly.

-As I have [said in the past](/blog/teaching-in-the-open-craft-jekyll-workshops/), teaching in the open is part of my attempt to stay relevant while teaching front-end design in this ever-moving, ever-changing messy web of ours.

 My "introduction to Eleventy" course is available [on Github](https://github.com/jeromecoupe/iad_eleventy_introduction) in French and English, along with a [sample website](https://github.com/jeromecoupe/sample-11ty-blog) hosted on [Netlify](https://www.netlify.com/).
 Feel free to check both out and to give feedback, open issues or make pull requests if you think something could be improved.

+As I have [said in the past](/blog/teaching-in-the-open-craft-jekyll-workshops/), teaching in the open is part of my attempt to stay relevant while teaching front-end design in this ever-moving, ever-changing messy web of ours.